zjnolen/PopGLen/docs/config.md

 #### Software Configuration

+This section contains the specific settings for each software, allowing users to customize the settings used.
+The default configuration file contains settings that are commonly used, and should be applicable to most datasets sequenced on patterened flow cells, but please check that they make sense for your analysis.
-These are software specific settings that can be user configured in the workflow.
-If you are missing a configurable setting you need, open up an issue or a pull request and I'll gladly put it in.
+If you are missing a configurable setting you need, open up an issue or a pull request and I'll gladly put it in if possible.

+!!! note "Note to historical sample users wanting to remove transitions"
+    While most the defaults below are good for most datasets, including ones with historical samples and using MapDamage rescaling, transition removal is turned off by default.
+To enable transition removal to account for post-mortem DNA damage, enable the option `rmtrans` in the `angsd` section below.
+This will fill in the appropriate flag `-rmTrans` or `-noTrans` depending on the analysis, and remove transitions from all analyses.
+Only the IBS based IBSrelate method currently does not support transition removal.

 - `mapQ:` Phred-scaled mapping quality filter.
 Reads below this threshold will be filtered out. (integer)